RachidBray/geodirectory/readme.txt

 = Universal =

-GeoDirectory was built to work with any theme.
+GeoDirectory was built to work with any theme and with any page builder.
 If you need extra help getting your theme to work smoothly with GeoDirectory, just hit us up for support in our forum - we'll be right on it.

 = Developer-friendly =